-GIFTS AND DONATIONS
+GIFTS AND HOSPITALITIES

-Entertainment, hospitality and the exchange of gifts are considered common practice and part of building and maintaining business relationships throughout the world.
-However, we must be careful that the exchanges DSV is involved in do not constitute bribes, nor can they be perceived by others as an unfair influence.
+Entertainment, hospitality, and the exchange of gifts are considered common practice and part of building and maintaining business relationships throughout the world.
+However, DSV employees must be cautious that the exchanges DSV is involved in do not constitute bribes or can be perceived by others as an unfair influence.